 “No, being dead won’t save you.”

 She had just wondered if and how that fact might bear on this struggle.
-At every thought, she finds him already there, every idea countered by the time it occurs to her.
+At every thought, she finds him already there, every idea countered as soon as it occurs to her.

-“No form you can assume, no power you can summon will avail you, you are utterly defeated.”
+“No form you can assume, no power you can summon will avail you; you are utterly defeated, even before we fight.”

 She’d just considered the different forms she could take and was looking for opportunities to reveal her tormentor with an area-of-effect skill.
 With no target, she realized there was nothing she could do.

 With that thought a form appeared, powerful, magnificent, beautiful, yet beautifully disfigured.
 A target at last!
 She didn’t hesitate; she unleashed all the woe at her command in an instant and moved immediately to follow it with a direct physical attack, but was stopped in her tracks by what her foe did next.
-He caught the Necrotic energy in his hand, held it up to inspect it, and described the pain she’d intended for him to suffer.
+He caught the Necrotic energy of the first massive attack in his hand, held it up to inspect it, and described each of the pains she’d intended for him to suffer.
 As he described it, she felt it.